ovh/docs/pages/cloud/storage/nas_managing_acls/guide.en-ie.md

 > Use CIDR notation for IP ranges, for example: 192.0.2.0/24.
 >

-### Creating a manual snapshot
+### Removing an ACL entry

-To add a manual snapshot, use the following route:
+To delete an IP address or address range from the ACL, use the following route:

 > [!faq]
 >